 All you want to do is grow a beautiful garden but no matter what the garden looks like the perfect candidate for a commercial weed killer.

-You’re not alone because it happens more than you’d think which usually happens when the plants are watered too much or not enough or little pesky bugs killing the roots.
+You’re not alone because it happens more than you’d think which usually happens when the plants are watered too much or not enough, or little pesky bugs kill the roots.

 Hardy Vegetables To Plant For those of us with ‘Black Thumbs.’

 Lettuce can be grown almost anywhere, it can take the heat and the cold, and is very rarely bothered by garden pests.
-Lettuce can thrive as long as it’s got a little shade keeping it out of direct sunlight of summer heat.
+Lettuce can thrive as long as it’s got a little shade keeping it out of direct sunlight during the summer heat.

 Zucchini (aka courgette)

 Zucchini is a vegetable you’ll want to plant early so you’ll have a harvest before the fall that will escape the mildew.
 You’ll only need one or two plants as zucchini is a high-yield harvesting vegetable.

 Plant the seeds zucchini plants close together, as the squash flowers are only open for a day but need to be pollinated multiple times to produce fruit.
 You’ll need to plant both male and female plants but only the female flowers will grow fruit, the male flowers are strictly to pollinate the female flowers.